 Unfortunately, like most things governed by a higher authority, body armor usage is not a simple yes or no answer.
 Instead, it's more of an "it depends" answer, although in most cases it is legal.

 Like owning a gun, it depends on where you live, your criminal record, and intent.
-The question people should really be asking is, when is it illegal to wear body armor?
+The question people should really ask is, when is it illegal to wear body armor?

 It's a Federal Crime to Purchase Body Armor as a Convicted Felon